NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 When the project is ready for processing, the submitter will request to submit data to the GDC.
 If the project is not ready for processing, the project can be re-opened.
 Then the submitter will be able to upload more data to the project workspace.

-The _'Request Submission'_ button is available only if the project is in "REVIEW" state.
+The "_REQUEST SUBMISSION_" button is available only if the project is in "REVIEW" state.
 At this point, the user can decide whether to re-open the project to upload more data or to request submission of the data to the GDC.
 When the project is in "REVIEW" the following panel appears on the dashboard:

 [![GDC Submission Submit Tab](images/GDC_Submission_Submit_Release_Submit_tab_2_v3.png)](images/GDC_Submission_Submit_Release_Submit_tab_2_v3.png "Click to see the full image.")